 Other classic breakfast dishes

-I have a collection of recipes that are typically consumed as breakfast in China.
+I have a collection of breakfast recipes that are typically consumed in China.
 They would be great dishes to enjoy with this chicken & mushroom congee.
 Check them out if you’re interested:

 Easy congee with chicken & mushroom (香菇鸡肉粥)